-Sub-Adviser

-Neos Investment Management LLC, located at 13 Riverside Avenue, Westport, CT 06830 is responsible for the execution of each Fund's investment strategy at the direction of the Adviser.
+The Sub-Adviser is responsible for the execution of each Fund's investment strategy at the direction of the Adviser.
 The Sub-Adviser trades portfolio securities and other investment instruments on behalf of the Fund, including selecting broker-dealers to execute purchase and sale transactions, as instructed by the Adviser, subject to the supervision of the Adviser and the Board.
-Under a sub-advisory agreement, the Adviser pays the Sub-Adviser a fee equal to the greater of \$200,000 or 5 basis points per annum for up to five Funds (the "Initial Funds"), calculated on the daily net asset value of the Initial Funds and paid monthly in arrears, out of the fee the Adviser receives from the Funds.
-Minimum sub-advisory fees for Funds launched after the Initial Funds will be determined based on mutual agreement by the Adviser and Sub-Adviser.
-The Sub-Adviser also provides certain administrative services to the Fund including arranging for and monitoring various services provided to the Funds including: audit, portfolio accounting, legal, transfer agency, custody, printing costs, certain administrative services (provided pursuant to a separate administration agreement); certain distribution services.
+Under a sub-advisory agreement, the Adviser pays the Sub-Adviser a fee, calculated daily and paid quarterly, out of the fee the Adviser receives from the Fund.